 Unfortunately, most of us don't start with such an ideal foundation.
 In fact, many of us start with a masculine reality that causes friends to chuckle when we share plans to switch teams.

+It's probably worth noting that there's one decent byproduct of not being a natural.
+Those of us that start our journey from the plain-Jane category are usually less likely to get caught up in trying to win the rat-race of being most beautiful.
 I shall forever recall a conversation with a gal at SCC back in 2005 just after I'd completed the bulk of my physical transformation.
 As we talked, I offered ideas for approaching her own transformation.
 She quickly cut me off: saying I didn’t understand because "I was a natural".

 A natural?
 Me?